-The NWSA is increasingly focused on maximizing the use of existing facilities, working with existing customers to keep them competitive and successful, and continuing to make strategic infrastructure investments that help position the gateway for long-term growth.
+The NWSA is focused on maximizing the use of existing facilities, working with existing customers to keep them competitive and successful, and making strategic infrastructure investments such as the construction of world class terminals in both harbors that position the gateway for long-term growth.
 Through coordinated investments in maritime assets, the NWSA will help ensure growth in the cargo flow through the Puget Sound.